matheusfalcao20/FALSpinner/README.md

 ## Example

   In a hurry?
-Try out our [iOS Demo project]: FALSpinnerDemo in this repository.
+Try out our FALSpinnerDemo in this repository.

 ## Installation